vijay2pvk/Reddit/README.md

 ## Note

+- Used custom caching of images
+- Used default placeholder image when not available
+- Used scaleAspectFill for better UI presentation
 - Completed the assignment without using 3rd party libraries
+- UI's created programatically
-- Covered only few unit test cases on View Models due to time limit.
+- Covered only few unit test cases due to time constraints.
+- ViewModels nearly 100%
-- Code coverage of 47%
+- Overall code coverage of 46%
 - Targeted device families - iPhone

 ## ToDo